makichiis/LoRa-PingPong-gmake-demo/README.md

 # LoRa-PingPong-gmake-demo

+## Building
+GNU Make -- as well as whatever embedded ARM compiler preferred for your system -- is **REQUIRED** to build this project.

+It is recommended to use Visual Studio Code with the stm32-for-vscode extension to build and flash this project, unless you know what you're doing (lord knows I dont).

 ## Configuration
 If changing the parameters/conditions for your STM32WL5x dev board, STM32CubeMX is highly recommended as this project uses STM32Cube boilerplate.